tuhinkarmakar3882/Tremendously-Small-Logger/readme.md

 It is advisable not to monkey patch & replace the regular console.<log/info/error/debug/warn> with logger.< log/info/error/debug/warn>.

-To achieve this, please set the `enableMonkeyPatch` flag to `false`.
+To achieve this, set the `enableMonkeyPatch` flag to `false`.

 i.e.,

-- Go to your entry point in the code, e.g. `index.ts` or `App.ts` etc.
+- Go to the entry point in the application, e.g. `index.ts` or `App.ts` etc.
 - import the package & add the config

 ```typescript